pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

 If you haven’t been to a sprint before, it’s an experience every open source enthusiast should have.
 Sprints are where people come together to work on a project.
-The word sprint can be used in a professional development setting.
+The word sprint can also be used in a professional development setting.
 This might describe a team of developers working together to release a new feature.
 For the volunteer open source community, sprints often mean volunteers helping maintainers work on various parts of a project.
-And it's important to keep in mind that often the maintainers are also volunteers.
+And it's important to keep in mind that often the maintainers are also volunteers themselves.

 ### What do people sprint on for pyOpenSci?
-pyOpenSci is a non profit organization that is devoted to building diverse and inclusive community that supports making science more open and collaborative.
+pyOpenSci is a nonprofit organization that is devoted to building diverse and inclusive community that supports making science more open and collaborative.
 Among other things that we do, we run [open peer review of scientific Python software](/about-peer-review/index.html).